fairmath/fherma-challenges/gelu-function/description.md

 0.5x\left(1+\tanh\left[\sqrt{2/\pi}\left(x + 0.044715x^{3}\right)\right]\right)
 $$

-The goal of this challenge is to design an algorithm that evaluates the tanh-based GELU approximation on an encrypted vector.
+The goal of this challenge is to design an algorithm that evaluates this tanh-based GELU approximation on an encrypted vector.

 ## Challenge info